TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-about.md

             [ Schema="DW_fact", Item="Internet Sales" ]
         } [Data],

-    // The filter step must be able to fold back to the data source
+    // The filter step should ideally be able to fold back to the data source
     // No steps before this should break query folding
     #"Incremental Refresh Filter Step" =
         Table.SelectRows(